-(Approved by the Provost by authority of Executive Order No. 4)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4)

-Operating costs can be broken down into two categories: direct, and indirect or overhead.
+Operating costs have two categories: direct, and indirect or overhead.
 Direct costs are those charged to the benefiting function or organization.
-Costs generally applicable to a function but not charged directly to that function are referred to as indirect or overhead costs.
+Costs generally applicable to a function, but not charged directly to that function, are referred to as indirect or overhead costs.
 Typically these are costs which benefit more than one function or organization and for which there is no convenient unit of measure to allocate the cost to the benefiting functions or organizations.

 The University intends to recover the following types of overhead costs:

 |A.||Physical Plant Operations and Maintenance

 This category includes the following: